Nic30/hwtHls/doc/index.rst

 * [ctoverilog][ahaHLS] - Uses a Verilog template hardcoded in backend.

 * [LegUp] - Also depends on rendering of templates.
 However in the case of [LegUp] there is larger variety of primitives compare to [ctoverilog] ranging from various sychronization elements to a PPL and DSP instances.
-However interfaces synchoronization types as well as the type of control implementation in the circuit is limited to the style defined in the compiler backend.
+However interfaces synchronization types as well as the type of control implementation in the circuit is limited to the style defined in the compiler backend.

-* [Shang] - Shang user LLVM on machine level.
-And thus the code generator is based on pattern rewrites however it does not have equivalent of an additional instruction synchronization. and any extra synchronization has to be explicitely specified in user code.
+* [Shang] - Shang uses LLVM on machine level.
+And thus the code generator is based on pattern rewrites however it does not have equivalent of an additional instruction synchronization. and any extra synchronization has to be explicitly specified in user code.

 * [AHIR] - Uses only ready-valid handshake which may result in high overhead in the simple parts of the program.
   Hardcodes the implementation of control passing between SSA block segments.